When an email marketer wears the hat of a list subscriber his or her perspective change, especially using email marketing tools

 Action to take: Comply with CAN-SPAM Act, a law that sets the rules for commercial email.
 Bottom line: include contact information in your email.

-7. Subscriber Perspective: I hate receiving email that have spelling and grammar errors.
+7. Subscriber Perspective: I hate receiving an email that has spelling and grammar errors.

 8. Subscriber Perspective: I hate spam.
 I vaguely recall receiving an email from this company several months ago but I really forgot who they are.
 I think it was spam that I got last time.
 Not going to open this email: how did I ever get on this list?